drojaazu/suddendesu/content/entry/level-select-in-magical-error-wo-sagase/index.md

   </cheat>
 ```

 The chances that you'll actually see a crash during normal gameplay are pretty slim, though.
-If you really want to see it, use the debugger and point the PC register to any random location.
+If you really want to see it, use the emulator debugger and point the PC register to a random location.
 Exciting stuff.
 Woo.

 # Test Mode Extras